dxter2000/yoRadio_PCB/README.md

 SJ2 disconnected

-SJ3 needs to be connected only when we do not use the LD1117-3.3V regulator
+SJ3 needs to be connected only when we do not use the LD1117-3.3V regulator.
+The regulator is recommended when use LCD wit 3.3V supply or microSD card.

 J1-0R selects the supply voltage for the 3.5 LCD and JP17 connectors.
 Check your LCD datasheet.